educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 ### The steps of this deployment are:

 - [Install the Configurable HTTP Proxy](#install-the-configurable-http-proxy)
-    - We will install the Configurable HTTP Proxy, which will serve as an endpoint for the JupyterHub installation.
+    - You will install the Configurable HTTP Proxy, which will serve as an endpoint for the JupyterHub installation.
 - [Install the `conda` Package Manager](#install-the-conda-package-manager)
-    - We will install `conda` into `/opt/conda` in order to manage our JupyterHub environment and default user environment.
+    - You will install `conda` into `/opt/conda` in order to manage our JupyterHub environment and default user environment.
 - [Create a `conda` Environment for JupyterHub and Install JupyterHub](#create-a-conda-environment-for-jupyterhub-and-install-jupyterhub)
-    - We will create a `conda` environment specifically for JupyterHub and install JupyterHub into it.
+    - You will create a `conda` environment specifically for JupyterHub and install JupyterHub into it.
 - [Create a Default `conda` Environment for JupyterLab Users](#create-a-default-conda-environment-for-jupyerlab-users)
-    - We will create a default environment that JupyterLab users can use in order to run Notebooks.
-We will make it available to JupyterLab.
+    - You will create a default environment that JupyterLab users can use in order to run Notebooks.
+You will make it available to JupyterLab.
 - [Make the jupyterhub_default Environment and its Kernel Available to JupyterLab](#make-the-jupyterhub_default-environment-and-its-kernel-available-to-jupyterlab)
-    - We will make the `jupyterhub_default` environment available to JupyterLab.
+    - You will make the `jupyterhub_default` environment available to JupyterLab.
 - [Configure JupyterHub](#configure-jupyterhub)
-    - We will configure JupyterHub.
+    - You will configure JupyterHub.
 - Configure `systemd` to manage the JupyterHub deployment and Start JupyterHub.
 - Create any number of user environments and make them available to the JupyterHub instance.